webplatform/docs/dom/Window/indexedDB/index.md

 |Read_only=No
 |Example_object_name=window
 |Return_value_name=ixDBHandle
+|Javascript_data_type=IDBFactory
 |Return_value_description=A handle to the IndexedDB "factory," which allows access to IndexedDB features on the current browser/device.
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
 |Description=The following example uses feature detection to determine whether IndexedDB is supported by the current browser/device.
 |Code=function getIndexedDBHandle() {
    var oResult = null;
    if ( window.indexedDB ) {